Monday, August 2, 2010

 I don’t remember why I remember that ordinary day so vividly.
 The costume, the swing, the violets.
 I just do.

 But isn't that what life is?
 A string of ordinary days woven together.
-Sure some stand out more than others as truly extraordinary: weddings, the birth of children and grandchildren.
+Sure some milestones stand out more: weddings, the birth of children and grandchildren.
 But the truth of our lives when all is said and done is found in the mundane ordinariness.
-That's where the beauty lives, the breathes we took together, the smiles we shared, the momentum we gave that allowed toes to touch tree tops.
+That's where the beauty lives, the breathes we took together, the smiles we shared, the simple summer afternoons spent on a backyard swing.

 Gram always loved to hear me sing.
 She’d come to every concert I gave throughout high school, perch in the front row and record my performances on her prehistoric tape recorder.
 She’d play them back later while she sat alone in her house.
 Smiling to herself as she read her tattered bible or clicked her crotchet needles.